Enchanting Garden Gates: Add a Delightful Detail to your Lawn, Garden

 Many gates come with all the hardware they need—hinges and latches.
 But if yours doesn’t, you’ll need to decide if your gate requires the security measure of a latch.
 Some homeowners may be installing a garden gate purely as a decorative touch, but others may need their gate to help keep pets in the yard or to secure a safe play area for children.
 (Swimming pool enclosures require a completely different, very specific set of requirements, so absolutely consult your homeowner’s insurance policy and your swimming pool contractor when contemplating a gate around that unique area.
 Ornamental gates are not likely to be adequate for use near a swimming pool.)

 If you’re concerned that your gate should close securely each time it’s used, the best type of lock is a spring latch.
+Have a locksmith in cutler bay change your locks.
 Spring latches have a tightly coiled spring that draws back as the gate is opened, and when released, snaps the latch back home to securely lock the gate.
 If you’d like to add an historic touch that dates back to colonial times to your gate, consider an old-fashioned cannonball “automatic” gate closer.
 The weight of the cannonball (attached to a chain secured to both the fencepost and the gate door) pulls the gate shut.

 If you are looking for an ornamental gate lock that can be easily operated from the inside or outside, a thumb latch is the one.
 They are available in a wide range of designs, and feature a simple mechanism that operates by depressing a small latch with the thumb.
 If you want a strong latch with the option of securing it with a padlock, consider a slide bolt, which operates by sliding a bolt attached to the gate into a bracket attached to the gatepost.
 If you want even more security, choose a lockable latch.
 Lockable latches need a key, and most will lock automatically when the gate is closed.
 They can be used on all types of gates, whether made of wood or metal.